BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Skin-changer** `ACTIVE`

 At the start of his Activation, Beorn can change his form from Bear to Man.
-If he does, replace the Bear model with the Man model in base contact.
-If there is no space, Beorn cannot transform.
-He may then continue his Activation as normal.
-Once transformed, he uses the Beorn profile, though his Wounds, Might, Will and Fate Points remain shared between both profiles.
+If he does, place the Man model in base contact with the Bear model, and then remove the Bear model from play.
+If there is no space to place the Man model, then Beorn cannot transform.
+Once he has transformed, Beorn may continue his Activation as normal, including Charging, in which case check the Line of Sight from the newly placed Man model to determine whether Beorn can Charge.
+Once Beorn has transformed, he uses the Beorn profile - though his Wounds, Might, Will and Fate Points remain the same between both profiles.

 - **Berserk** `PASSIVE`

-When Beorn the Bear begins his Activation, he must Charge an enemy model if he can and may not change form during that Activation.
-He may not benefit from the Heroic Actions of other friendly models except friendly Bear models, and friendly models may only benefit from his Heroic Actions or Stand Fast if they have the Beorning keyword.
+When Beorn the Bear begins his Activation, he must check to see if he can Charge an enemy model.
+If he can then he may not change form during this Activation and he must Charge an enemy model if possible.
+Additionally, Beorn the Bear may not benefit from the Heroic Actions of other friendly models, with the exception of friendly Bear models, and friendly models may not benefit from the Heroic Actions or [Stand Fast] of Beorn unless they have the Beorning keyword.

 - **Crushing Strength** `BRUTAL POWER ATTACK`

-If Beorn wins a Duel Roll, choose a single enemy model involved in the Combat.
-It immediately suffers a Strength 10 hit.
-If the To Wound Roll succeeds, even if the Wound is prevented, it suffers another Strength 10 hit.
-Continue until Beorn fails a To Wound Roll or the model is slain.
+If Beorn wins a Duel Roll he can choose to use this Brutal Power Attack.
+If he does, choose a single enemy   model involved in the Combat.
+The chosen model immediately suffers a Strength 10 hit.
+If the To Wound Roll is successful (even if the Wound is prevented), the model immediately suffers another Strength 10 hiWt, and so on until either Beorn fails a To Wound Roll, or the chosen model is slain and removed as a casualty.

 </div>